Generic Name: sumatriptan (SOO-ma-TRIP-tan)

 Ask your health care provider any questions you may have about how to use sumatriptan spray.

 - Sumatriptan spray may cause drowsiness or dizziness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use sumatriptan spray with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Overuse of sumatriptan spray can cause your headache to become worse.
 Do NOT take more than the recommended dose or use more often than prescribed without checking with your doctor.

-- Rarely, serious heart problems (eg, heart attack, irregular heartbeat) have been reported within a few hours of using sumatriptan spray.
-Contact your doctor at once if fast or irregular heartbeat; chest, jaw, or neck pain or numbness; numbness of an arm or leg; severe stomach pain, dizziness, or vomiting; fainting; or vision changes occur.
+- Rarely, serious and sometimes fatal heart problems (eg, heart attack, irregular heartbeat) have happened within a few hours of using sumatriptan spray.
+Contact your doctor at once if fast or irregular heartbeat; chest, throat, jaw, or neck tightness, pain, pressure, or heaviness; breaking out in a cold sweat; shortness of breath; numbness or tingling of an arm or leg; severe stomach pain, dizziness, or vomiting; or fainting occur.
 Discuss any questions or concerns with your doctor.